rkuma183/wilsonmar.github.io/_posts/2016-04-04-generate-test-code-for-rest-api.md

 We use the <strong>yml format</strong> that can be read by humans and computers.
 Ruby programmers are used to such files.

-Since Swagger users may prefer JSON formatting.
+Since Swagger users may prefer JSON formatting:

 0. Input <a href="#SpecDB"> Specification database</a>

 0. Output <a href="#TestScripts"> Test code language</a>

-0. Authentication.
+0. Authentication (OAuth2, JWT, BasicAuth)

-0. Call Method (GET, PUT, etc.).
+0. Call Method (GET, PUT, POST, UPDATE, etc.).

 0. Authorization (such as tokens in the HTTP header).